ktoso/kaze-class/README.md

 Yet another "like case class but easier to evolve in binary compatible way" source code generator.

-**Specific use case:** when configuration objects where prototyped during experimental phase of a project using case classes, and now need to be made stable API, thus generate sadly often having to resign from using case classes – this project takes a `Class[T]` and generates a **KazeClass** from it, which is nothing else than a string representation of a "manual implementation" of the most basic features of case clases.
+**Specific use case:** when configuration objects where prototyped during experimental phase of a project using case classes, and now need to be made stable API, thus having to resign from using case classes – this project takes a `Class[T]` and generates a **KazeClass** from it, which is a string representation of a "manual implementation" of the most basic features of case clases.

-A `KazeClass` uses identity equality (not structural equality), be aware of that.

 Naming
 ------